-Five Ways the Environmental Justice for All Act Will Empower Frontline Communities and Help Remedy Decades of Environmental Injustices
+Five Ways the A. Donald McEachin Environmental Justice for All Act Will Empower Frontline Communities and Help Remedy Decades of Environmental Injustices

 Community leaders have gone toe-to-toe with these industries for decades to hold them accountable and much of their work has culminated in an inclusive, ambitious, and community-driven piece of legislation.
 Recently, Reps.
-Raúl M. Grijalva and Donald McEachin introduced the Environmental Justice for All Act, a landmark environmental justice bill that represents the federal government’s most significant effort to address environmental injustices and hold polluting industries accountable.
+Raúl M. Grijalva (D-AZ) and Barbara Lee (D-CA) as well as Senators Cory Booker (D-NJ) and Tammy Duckworth (D-IL) introduced the A. Donald McEachin Environmental Justice for All Act, a landmark environmental justice bill that represents the federal government’s most significant effort to address environmental injustices and hold polluting industries accountable.
+The bill is appropriately named in memory of Representative Donald McEachin (D-VA), the original sponsor of the bill and an incredible environmental justice advocate, who passed away in late 2022.
+It is a testament to the late representative’s strong legacy to address environmental racism.

 - It’s created by and for the people.
-Through a unique legislative process soliciting feedback and recommendations from those most impacted by pollution, Reps.
-Grijalva and McEachin crafted the bill in true inclusive partnership.
+Through a unique legislative process soliciting feedback and recommendations from those most impacted by pollution, lawmakers crafted the bill in true inclusive partnership.
 They recognized that any legislation must be grounded in the needs of the communities living with the consequences of pollution.
 Instead of being a product of top-level political haggling, the bill reflects the voices and lived experiences of the communities who are most impacted by environmental injustices.

 - It reflects and addresses how communities experience toxic pollution by requiring cumulative impacts analysis.
 Our national system of pollution control is fundamentally unjust in that it regulates pollutants and pollution sources one-by-one.
 It often neglects the fact that frontline communities face the historic, constant, and interactive addition of many pollutants, multiple sources, and various socio-economic factors all at once.
 True and equitable regulation of pollution is done by addressing the cumulative nature of the impacts pollution causes and by instituting thresholds to stop further harm.
 The bill mandates meaningful cumulative impacts analysis and, if a project poses a significant risk of harm or death, the bill allows federal agencies to deny permits.